-Located just a short overnight bus ride from Quito, laid-back Canoa is the perfect tiny beachtown you’ve always dreamed of finding.
-Just few main streets (unpaved) run through Canoa: surrounded by a smattering of local seafood restaurants, surf shops, hostels, and guesthouses, it’s the ultimate chill spot on the coast of Ecuador.
+Located just a short overnight bus ride from Quito, laid-back Canoa is the perfect tiny beach town you’ve always dreamed of finding.
+Just a few main streets run through Canoa: surrounded by a smattering of local seafood restaurants, surf shops, hostels, and guesthouses, it’s the ultimate chill spot on the coast of Ecuador.

-The long stretch of fine sand is perfect for long beach days, and the ocean has just enough waves for beginner surfers to get some great practice, without scaring off swimming.
-A few great surf schools in town provide affordable lessons, whether you’re a first-timer or more seasoned surfer.
+The long stretch of fine sand is perfect for long beach days, and the ocean has just enough waves for beginner surfers to get some great practice without scaring off swimmers.
+A few great surf schools in town provide affordable lessons, whether you’re a first-timer or a more seasoned surfer.

 24. Visit Cuicocha Crater Lake

 Otavalo might be most famous for having one of the most impressive markets in Latin America, but it also has so much more to offer travelers.
 Just one of the things you can’t miss near this tiny town is Cuicocha Crater Lake, an incredible lake in the collapsed cone of a volcano!

 Visit the nearby visitors center and nature museum, hike around the crater, or take a cruise on the crater lake – all make for an unforgettable visit.
 Stunning views both from the water and from the crater’s rim await; make sure to hike to the small viewing platform just a hundred yards along the rim from the visitor’s center for the most stunning views of both the valley and the crater lake.